-Some people use the word stomach to refer to the area of the body between the chest and the pelvic area.
+Some people use the word 'stomach' to refer to the belly area.
 The medical term for this area is the abdomen.
-For instance, some people with pain in this area would say they have a “stomachache,” when in fact the pain could be coming from the appendix, small intestine, colon (large intestine), or other organs in the area.
-Doctors would call this symptom abdominal pain, because the stomach is only one of many organs in the abdomen.
+For instance, some people with pain in this area would say they have a 'stomach ache', when in fact the pain could be coming from some other organ in the area.
+Doctors would call this symptom 'abdominal pain,' because the stomach is only one of many organs in the abdomen.

-Stomach cancer should not be confused with other cancers that can occur in the abdomen, like cancer of the colon (large intestine), liver, pancreas, or small intestine because these cancers may have different symptoms, different outlooks, and different treatments.
+Stomach cancer is different from other cancers that can occur in the abdomen, like cancer of the colon or rectum (large intestine), liver, pancreas, or small intestine.
+These cancers can have different symptoms, different outlooks, and different treatments.

-Other organs next to the stomach include the colon, liver, spleen, small intestine, and pancreas.
+Other organs near the stomach include the small intestine, colon, liver, spleen, and pancreas.

 The stomach wall has 5 layers:

-The layers are important in determining the stage (extent) of the cancer and in helping to determine a person’s prognosis (outlook).
-As a cancer grows from the mucosa into deeper layers, the stage becomes more advanced and the prognosis is not as good.
+The layers are important in determining the stage (extent) of the cancer, which can affect a person’s treatment options and prognosis (outlook).
+As a cancer grows from the mucosa into deeper layers, the stage becomes more advanced and treatment might need to be more extensive.

 Stomach cancers tend to develop slowly over many years.
 Before a true cancer develops, pre-cancerous changes often occur in the inner lining (mucosa) of the stomach.
-These early changes rarely cause symptoms and therefore often go undetected.
+These early changes rarely cause symptoms, so they often go undetected.

-Cancers starting in different sections of the stomach may cause different symptoms and tend to have different outcomes.
-The cancer’s location can also affect the treatment options.
-For example, cancers that start at the GE junction are staged and treated the same as cancers of the esophagus.
-A cancer that starts in the cardia of the stomach but then grows into the GE junction is also staged and treated like a cancer of the esophagus.
+Cancers starting in different sections of the stomach can cause different symptoms and tend to have different outcomes.
+The cancer’s location can also affect treatment options.
+For example, cancers that start at or grow into the GE junction are usually staged and treated the same as cancers of the esophagus.
 (For more information, see Esophagus Cancer.)

-About 90% to 95% of cancers of the stomach are adenocarcinomas.
-When the term stomach cancer or gastric cancer is used, it almost always refers to an adenocarcinoma.
-These cancers develop from the cells that form the innermost lining of the stomach (known as the mucosa).
+Most cancers of the stomach (about 90% to 95%) are adenocarcinomas.
+These cancers develop from the gland cells in the innermost lining of the stomach (the mucosa).

-These are rare tumors that start in very early forms of cells in the wall of the stomach called interstitial cells of Cajal.
-Some of these tumors are non-cancerous (benign); others are cancerous.
-Although GISTs can be found anywhere in the digestive tract, most are found in the stomach.
+These uncommon tumors start in very early forms of cells in the wall of the stomach called interstitial cells of Cajal.
+Some GISTs are much more likely than others to grow into other areas or spread to other parts of the body.
+Although GISTs can start anywhere in the digestive tract, most start in the stomach.
 For more information, see Gastrointestinal Stromal Tumor (GIST).

-Other types of cancer, such as squamous cell carcinoma, small cell carcinoma, and leiomyosarcoma, can also start in the stomach, but these cancers are very rare.
+Other types of cancer, such as squamous cell carcinomas, small cell carcinomas, and leiomyosarcomas, can also start in the stomach, but these cancers are very rare.